PROJECT ORIENTATION AS A MANAGEMENT STRATEGY

 (extra tuition fees 150 €)

-A Part A multiple-response questions test and a Part B case-study written exam are provided to be filled out by the applicants, within the specified time and other constraints of a real assessment.
+A Part A multiple-response questions test and four (4) Part B case-studies written exams are provided to be filled out by the applicants, within the specified time and other constraints of a real assessment.
 The performance of the applicants in the simulation exam is assessed by the trainer.
-The correct answers for the Part A multiple-response questions test and a benchmark solution for the Part B case-study are provided.
+The correct answers for the Part A multiple-response questions test and a benchmark solution for the Part B case-studies are provided.
 Strong points and points requiring improvement are analyzed for each applicant and final training instructions for the assessment day are provided.

 The module includes the following lessons- educational units:

-Lesson 2 Training for Part A: the computer-based part of the certification exam.
+Lesson 2 Training for Part B (written part of the exam) + 1st Case study of Part B proposed.

-Lesson 4 Simulation exam for Parts A and B of the certification exam.
+Lesson 6 Simulation exam for Parts A and B of the certification exam and Review.

 For the additional training module, in addition of the text and presentations material, live streaming sessions are included and a database of exam questions and case studies is provided.
 Successful candidates at the exam organized by the Authorized Hellenic IPMA Project Managers Certification Body (PMGCert), in Athens, Greece, are certified as Project Management Associate (IPMA Level D) and listed at the IPMA register.
 This certification is recognized worldwide, regardless of the Authorized National Body who delivered it.
 For all National Authorized Certification Bodies and exam requirements see here: http://www.ipma.world/membership/member-associations/